-- ▶ Local Surface Water Sources are either insufficient or are severely polluted. - Distant sources have to be tapped and these require
+The problems of centralised water supply that are there throughout urban areas are as follows - Local Surface Water Sources are either insufficient or are severely polluted.

+Distant sources have to be tapped and these require

-- Piped water supply leads to greater wastage as people tend to use more water since it is easily available. - ▶ Since the centralised supply is not adequate in most cases
+huge capital and operating expenditures.
+These sources become inadequate over time and so newer sources have to be found • Piped water supply leads to greater wastage as people tend to use more water since it is easily available.

+• Since the centralised supply is not adequate in most cases